 Shaver was of course mentally ill, probably a paranoid schizophrenic.
 Despite psychological issues of his own--he suffered, I think, from anxiety and depression at some point--Lovecraft was more well balanced and sane.
 Nonetheless, he didn't work outside the home and was not a highly functioning person.
 In contrast, Richard Shaver worked for a living, taking various jobs over the years, including in an auto body shop and at a steel mill.
 Shaver was also an artist and a publisher of his own works.
 When Lovecraft died in the spring of 1937 (essentially by starving himself), Shaver was most likely confined to a mental hospital in Michigan.

 Coincidentally, both Lovecraft and Shaver married Russian-born Jewish women.
-Both were older than their husbands.
+Both women were older than their husbands.
 Lovecraft's wife, Sonia Haft Greene (1883-1972), was seven years his senior.
 They lived as husband and wife for two years, from their wedding on March 3, 1924, until Lovecraft abandoned their marriage by returning to Providence on April 17, 1926 (ninety-two years ago today).
 Oddly, Lovecraft died the day before his wife's fifty-fourth birthday.
 (This is assuming that Sonia was indeed born on March 16 by the New Style calendar.)
 She was by then in a faraway place.

 Shaver's first wife was Sophie Gurvitch (1903-1936), who was four years older than he.
 They were wed on June 29, 1932, in Detroit and also lived together as husband and wife for two years until she had Shaver committed to a mental hospital on August 17, 1934.
 Their marriage ended with Sophie's death from accidental electrocution on December 29, 1936.
 Unlike the Lovecrafts, the Shavers had a child, a daughter who I like to think is still with us.